Vitamin Mis-Steps

 - Both vitamins and minerals form enzymes which are tireless workers and can perform thousands of actions in seconds.
 This is why vitamins are only needed in small amounts.

 - The next change was the introduction of added greens and other food base items.
 Usually the amounts are so tiny, it is like one half teaspoon of food that is overzealously given mountains of added value.
-It is better than chemical additives.
+It is of course better than chemical additives.

 - The last change was the introduction of what is sometimes called foodform vitamins or whole food vitamins.
 Both of these names are quite a stretch for these terms. article